TudorIonutElian/terraform-beginner-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

 ## Versions
+> 2.6.0
+ - back to cloud state keeper
+ - added 2 modules with 2 houses
+ - set public paths into variables
+ - updated some image resources
+ - ready to submit

 > 2.5.0
  - updated bucket resources to be dynamic every time (not needed but why not)
  - moved some hardcoded values into variables and example file also